 Southeast Asia and India were famous for stories of incredible dysentery, cholera, typhoid and tropical illness.
 Many people feared travelling to Asia.
 The shadow of the Vietnam War still hung over that region.
 Other than very adventurous travellers and students, most tourists stayed close to the developed cities such as Singapore, Bangkok and Hong Kong.

 Hong Kong was seen to be very exotic and wild enough to visit without getting into too much trouble!
 Thailand, on the other hand, had a vigorous trade in heroin and was viewed by most people in Australia at the time as a pit of sin and depravity.

 Today in Southern Thailand, there are ‘moon’ parties, jungle parties, beach raves and many other excuses to get totally wasted with various drugs.
-This isn’t different than the ’70s and ’80s when hash cookies, mushrooms and ganja were freely available (yet highly illegal in southeast Asia).
+This isn’t different to the 70s and 80s when hash cookies, mushrooms and ganja were freely available (yet highly illegal in Southeast Asia).

 Bangkok had been a well-known destination during the Vietnam War in the 1960s for “Relief and Recreation” (“R and R”) travel for US soldiers.
 During that period, an intense trade in prostitution and drugs had developed, a trade which some say continues to this day.

 What did your family and friends think of your decision to travel?

 My parents were horrified, but they knew Sue and I would travel regardless of their opinions.
 (Isn’t that true of most young wanderlust backpackers?)

 Asia was seen as a place where backpackers disappeared and were never seen again!
 Parents were paranoid about their children being caught up in the drug trade and being locked up in a Southeast Asian prison.